frozen45throne/WeatherAlarmAppPY/README.md

    - Weather icons specific to predicted conditions
    - Day names and descriptions

+### Weather Map Tab

+1. Navigate to the Weather Map tab
+2. View the interactive weather map for your current location
+3. Change map layers using the dropdown menu:
+   - Clouds
+   - Precipitation
+   - Temperature
+   - Wind
+4. Zoom in/out and pan to explore different regions
+5. The map automatically updates when you search for a new location

 ### Alarms Tab

 1. Set alarm time using the time picker